VENUCODE/paint_ai/README.md

 - Any common image format is accepted (will be converted to PNG)
 - The API uses OpenAI's image editing endpoint
 - Make sure your OpenAI API key has access to the image editing feature
-- The AI acts as an intelligent home painter that understands architectural integrity
+- The AI system includes specialized prompts for both exterior and interior design
+- Both endpoints maintain architectural integrity and spatial relationships

 ## Development
 - The project includes a `.gitignore` file for Node.js development